27 Amazing Facts About Disney Movies You Didn't Know

 The little girl from Monster, Inc. is called Boo because she likes to scare Sully and Mike Wazowski with a cute "Boo".
 But what is the girl's real name?
 Disneymistakes has detected that in Boo's room there's a self-painted picture signed "Mary".
 That means the little girl's name is probably Mary!

 What do "Lilo and Stitch" and "The Ring" have in common?
 Is it the little black-haired girl?
 Almost!
 Because the actress from "Samara" also lends her voice to Lilo.
 Many would certainly not have thought of the parallel so quickly.

-Did you know that in many European countries the name of the Disney movie "Moana" is "Viana"?
-Now you are probably wondering why the title was renamed, there is nothing wrong with that.
+Did you know that in many European countries the name of the Disney movie "Moana" is "Vaiana"?
+Now you are probably wondering why the title was changed, there is nothing wrong with that.
 The reason is the resemblance with the name of an actress of adult films: Moana Pozzi.
-Disney did not want to allude to this resemblance in any way, so the title was adapted in Europe.
+Disney did not want this resemblance in any way, so the title was adapted in Europe.

 #15 Lion King